How to Build a Secure Online Pharmacy or Develop Medicine Delivery App?: 2021 Edition

 Question 8: What is the difference between the native pharmacy app and the cross-platform pharmacy app?

-On the other hand, to develop a cross-platform pharmacy app, developers have to write code only for once using a cross-platform platform as a cross-platform app is compatible with both Android and iOS platforms.
+On the other hand, to develop a cross-platform pharmacy app, developers have to write code only once as a cross-platform app is compatible with both Android and iOS platforms.

 Expert 3: Healthcare Compliance Consultant, Eliminating the Third Burden - Compliance!